D.C. requiring COVID-19 shots for adults in schools, child care centers

 “This is a crucial step in the right direction to protect our students and school communities,” said Ms. Henderson.
 “I am pleased we have taken action today.”

-Last month, Ms. Henderson along with council members Charles Allen, Janeese Lewis George, Brianne K. Nadeau, Anita Bonds, Mary Cheh, Elissa Silverman and Brooke Pinto sent a letter to Ms. Bowser urging her to mandate COVID-19 vaccines for all school, child-care facility and government workers who have regular in-person contact with youth, only providing exceptions for medical reasons.
+Last month, Ms. Henderson, along with council members Charles Allen, Janeese Lewis George, Brianne K. Nadeau, Anita Bonds, Mary Cheh, Elissa Silverman and Brooke Pinto, sent a letter to Ms. Bowser urging her to mandate COVID-19 vaccines for all school, child-care facility and government workers who have regular in-person contact with youth, only providing exceptions for medical reasons.

 D.C. government employees had until Sunday to get fully vaccinated and report their vaccination status.
 Those who are yet fully vaccinated must submit to weekly testing and test negative within seven days of getting tested.